-Today’s celebrations still retain many of the elements of the original pageants from the 1920’s and 1930’s and include over 60 costumed professional singers and actors who sing and perform while a 7-course banquet dinner is served by The Majestic Yosemite Hotel’s culinary staff.
-The Majestic Yosemite Hotel’s great dining hall is decked out in elegant Christmas finery and sets a stage for this four-hour warm-hearted Christmas celebration filled with Christmas carols, Renaissance rituals, irreverent humor, and medieval entertainment.
+Today’s celebrations still retain many of the elements of the original pageants from the 1920’s and 1930’s and include over 60 costumed professional singers and actors who sing and perform while a 7-course banquet dinner is served by The Ahwahnee’s hotel culinary staff.
+The Ahwahnee’s great dining hall is decked out in elegant Christmas finery and sets a stage for this four-hour warm-hearted Christmas celebration filled with Christmas carols, Renaissance rituals, irreverent humor, and medieval entertainment.

 Origins of the Bracebridge Dinner?

 The Sketch Book is most famous for other tales such as “Rip Van Winkle” and “The Legend of Sleepy Hollow”, but the dinner would be based loosely on a series of five Christmas stories where Irving portrays idealized and nostalgic old English Christmas festivities occurring at an English manor owned by a Squire Bracebridge.
 These sketches were based on Irving’s own experiences enjoying Christmas at Aston Hall in Birmingham, England.

 Where is the Bracebridge Dinner?

 The Bracebridge Dinner is held annually in The Ahwahnee hotel’s dining room.
 The Ahwahnee is located in the Yosemite Valley within Yosemite National Park at the following address: 1 Ahwahnee Drive, Yosemite National Park, California 95389